 Neck Lift & Rejuvenation

 The delicate skin of the neck, lower jaw, and chin is particularly susceptible to the effects of aging, with drooping or sagging beginning to appear in the late 30s and early to mid 40s for many patients.
 In addition to skin laxity, platysmal bands, the cords running vertically along the neck, may become more prominent as a result of weakening tissue.
 For some, skin elasticity may lead to what is commonly referred to as “turkey neck” or “turkey wattle.”
 Over time, the combined changes can soften jawline definition or obscure the youthful contour entirely.
 Of course, age is not the only contributor to aesthetic neck concerns.
 Excess fatty deposits can accumulate underneath the jaw even at a young age, leading to a double or triple chin.
-Dr. Eugenie Brunner, our experienced facial plastic surgeon, recognizes the myriad effects that can lead to dissatisfaction with the appearance of the neck, and she performs a wide range of state-of-the-art treatments designed to lift and rejuvenate this elegant region.
+Dr. Eugenie Brunner, our experienced, board-certified facial plastic surgeon, recognizes the myriad effects that can lead to dissatisfaction with the appearance of the neck, and she performs a wide range of state-of-the-art treatments designed to lift and rejuvenate this elegant region.

 For more information about neck lift and rejuvenation from our practice, or if you would like to schedule a consultation with Dr. Brunner, please contact us today.